cckuailong/py2sec/README_en.md

 ### Options

 ```
 -v,  --version      Show the version of the py2sec
 -h,  --help         Show the help info
--p,  --py         Python version, default value == 3
+-p,  --python       Python version, default is based on the version of python you bind with command "python"
                     Example: -p 3  (means you tends to encrypt python3)
 -d,  --directory    Directory of your project (if use -d, you encrypt the whole directory)
 -f,  --file         File to be transfered (if use -f, you only encrypt one file)
 -m,  --maintain     List the file or the directory you don't want to transfer
-                  Note: The directories should be surrounded by '[]', and must be the relative path to -d's value
+                    Note: The directories should be suffix by path separate char ('\\' in Windows or '/'),
+                    and must be the relative path to -d's value
-                  Example: -m __init__.py,setup.py,[poc,resource,venv,interface]
+                    Example: -m setup.py,mod/__init__.py,exclude_dir/
 -x,  --nthread      number of parallel thread to build jobs
+-q  --quiet         Quiet Mode, Default: False
 ```

 ### Example